vwkd/didi/src/execution.md

 ## Match

 - a statement
-- expression is no match, needs to opt-in instead of opt-out
+- an expression is no match, needs to opt-in instead of opt-out
 - implementation must return collection since with capture groups can always have multiple matches, e.g. array
 - code fully defines amount of matches, not different flags and modifiers on outside, engine has only single mode of execution